acuvity/mcp-servers-registry/mcp-server-aws-terraform/docker/README.md

 > [!TIP]
-> Given mcp-server-aws-terraform scope of operation it can be hosted anywhere.
+> Given mcp-server-aws-terraform scope of operation the intended usage is to run natively on the targeted machine to access local resources.

-For more information and extra configuration you can consult the [package](https://github.com/awslabs/mcp/tree/main/src/terraform-mcp-server) documentation.
+For more information and extra configuration you can consult the [package](https://github.com/awslabs/mcp/tree/HEAD/src/terraform-mcp-server) documentation.

 # 🧰 Clients Integrations